calixo888/hackerq/README.md

-# HackerQ
+# Procura
-Landing Page for HackerQ
+Landing Page for Procura

 WARNING: Do not clone or use any of the code in this repo.
 This code belongs to Calix Huang.